 During a fire, seconds count!
 Even during this pandemic, we must practice fire safety and conduct fire drills in accordance with NYS Fire Code and the NYS Education Law.

 Our campus Fire Marshals are scheduled to conduct fire drills this October in all campus buildings and residential facilities.
 Here are a few important safety reminders to ensure a quick, safe and orderly evacuation of our buildings in the event of an emergency.

 - Upon hearing a fire alarm, all persons should exit the building without delay.

-- Wear your face coverings and maintain social distance as you leave.
+- Maintain social distance as you leave.

 - Take only your keys, ID, purse/wallet, etc…